BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-The next pseudocode represents the DCG.
+The next pseudocode represents the DAG.
-The DCG makes use of the structural sharing by utilizing the [vector tree](https://github.com/BarisAlbayrakIEEE/VectorTree.git) data structure.
+The DAG makes use of the structural sharing by utilizing the [vector tree](https://github.com/BarisAlbayrakIEEE/VectorTree.git) data structure.
 As mentioned above, the pseudocode represents only the backend/frontend interface at the CS side including only three functions: create, get and set.

 ```
-// ~/src/system/DCG.h
+// ~/src/system/DAG.h

 /*
  * CAUTION:
  *   Excludes the node relations and the functions unrelated with the UI interface!!!
  */

-#ifndef _DCG_h
+#ifndef _DAG_h
-#define _DCG_h
+#define _DAG_h

 #include <memory>
 #include "core_type_traits.h"